jfo/blag/_drafts/mandelwat.md

 <hr>

+It seems like this is really how you're supposed to interact with the canvas... it's definitely hinted at by the name, you draw strokes and shapes on it to achieve a final result.

-I am interested in a slightly lower lever api than these drawn lines and strokes, though.
+I am interested in a lower lever api than these drawn lines and shapes, though.
 How can I achieve granular control over each pixel?
 We can interact directly with the pixels in a canvas by using a representation called [`ImageData`](https://developer.mozilla.org/en-US/docs/Web/API/ImageData).